INSIGHTS IN ACTION

 ARR is Not a GAAP Metric

-SaaS companies have very specific requirements for recognizing revenue from customer contracts within GAAP—a framework clearly outlined in ASC 606.
+SaaS companies have very specific requirements for recognizing revenue from customer contracts within GAAP (generally accepted accounting principles)—a framework clearly outlined in ASC 606.
 Unfortunately, these requirements don’t always align with the way management wants to represent ARR.

 Here’s an example: